techsailor/WebsiteOne/doc-review/git-2-feature-branch.md

 ####Method 2

-Avoids the merge altogether and uses upstream/develop mentioned above.
+Avoids the merge altogether and use upstream/develop mentioned above.

 {% highlight bash %}

 $ git fetch upstream develop
 $ git checkout upstream/develop       # HEAD less state
-$ git checkout -b my_feature_branch   # create and checkout feature branch
+$ git checkout --no-track -b my_feature_branch # create and checkout feature branch

+{% endhighlight %}

-# This can be shortened further to
+This can be shortened even further to just two lines,

+{% highlight bash %}

 $ git fetch upstream develop
-$ git checkout -b new_feature upstream/develop
+$ git checkout --no-track -b new_feature upstream/develop

 {% endhighlight %}

+Note, I avoided the automatic set-up of a tracking references because I would not use them and I don't want anything unneccesary hanging around that may trip me up down the line.